ORNL/intersect-architecture/sos/logical/resilience/index.rst

 design pattern specification :cite:`engelmann22rdp-20` and are not repeated here for brevity.
 The Self Stabilization derived patterns Natural Tolerance, Self-Healing, and Self-Aware are currently not included.

+A specific resilience solution may require the composition of multiple resilience design patterns, such as to provide different :ref:`intersect:arch:sos:logical:errors:containment` and :ref:`intersect:arch:sos:logical:resilience:responses` for different :ref:`intersect:arch:sos:logical:resilience:types`.
+For example, the :ref:`intersect:arch:sos:logical:resilience:patterns:active_standby` pattern may be used to provide a fail-over capability from an active system to a backup system in case the active system fails.
+The :ref:`intersect:arch:sos:logical:resilience:patterns:rollback` pattern may be additionally used to provide a restart capability for a service running on the active system in case the service fails but the active system does not.
+More details on resilience pattern composition can be found in the original resilience design pattern specification :cite:`engelmann22rdp-20`.

 .. toctree::
    :maxdepth: 1